Minneapolis Public Schools: Records

-Miscellaneous records such as minutes, reports, ledgers and other items relating to the Minneapolis Public School district are available for research use.
-Includes treasurer's ledgers and receipt book; summer school pupil record; teacher's term reports and list; annual reports of the secretary and committee on textbooks and course instruction; statistics on citywide and individual school failures and promotions and the cost of teaching high school; a real estate acquisition record; and a chart depicting the history of past and present school buildings and sites.
-Also includes minutes of citywide principals' and assistant principals' meetings, and subject files.
+Miscellaneous records such as newspaper clippings, minutes, reports, ledgers, promotional material and other items relating to the Minneapolis Public School district are available for research use.
+They include treasurer's ledgers and receipt book; summer school pupil record; teacher's term reports and list; annual reports of the secretary and committee on textbooks and course instruction; statistics on citywide and individual school failures and promotions and the cost of teaching high school; a real estate acquisition record; and a chart depicting the history of past and present school buildings and sites.
+They also include minutes of citywide principals' and assistant principals' meetings, and subject files.
 Slides, sound cassettes and script materials from Wilder Elementary depicting Laura Ingalls Wilder are also part of the collection.